Singaporean youth detained under ISA for planning knife attack on Jews leaving synagogue

 These attack plans were also shelved, as he remained concerned about not attaining martyrdom, ISD said.

-ISD was notified of Amirull's case by the Ministry of Defence, which alerted the department that he could have been radicalised by extremist ideologies.
+ISD was notified of Amirull's case by the Ministry of Defence (Mindef), which alerted the department that he could have been radicalised by extremist ideologies.

+Mindef said on Wednesday that Amirull did not attempt to influence others in his unit, and that no SAF equipment was missing.

 In its statement, ISD said that it will take firm action against any individual in Singapore who supports, promotes, undertakes, or makes preparations to undertake, armed violence, regardless of how they rationalise such violence, or where the violence takes place.